reedsy/challenges/ruby-on-rails-engineer.md

 #### Question 5 (bonus)

-Provide a simple recommendation implementation for the question 4.
+Provide a simple implementation recommendation for question 4.